lily-sf888/hotcold-app/README.md

 `mapStateToProps` function to turn our states into props which then can be accessed by our components.

+In the last part we added a server side to our app, which keeps track of which user had the fewest amount of guesses.
+Our GET endpoint gets triggered when the game first loads.
+The initial value for fewestGuesses is set to 99.
+When the user's guess is lower than the current state of fewestGuesses, the POST request sends a response to the front to save and update the current lowest number of guesses.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).